arm-developer-tools/windowsperf/CONTRIBUTING.md

 ## What we do not want

 - Screenshots, especially from text editors, command line tools, terminals.
-These can be copy/pasted as text.
+These can be copy/pasted as text (in most cases).
 - All sorts of attachments (binary file, source code).

 # Common LICENSE tags